 Heirloom seeds have a history before our generation.
 They are handed down and passed on in the same way anything is that we hold precious and dear.
 Heirloom seeds are always open-pollinated, but not all open-pollinated seeds are heirlooms.

-Here are more facts to further our thinking.
+Here are additional facts to further our thinking.
 In the last 100 years, 94% of seed varieties that were once planted in the U.S. have been lost.
 Three crops–wheat, corn, and rice–account for 87% of all grain production and 43% of all food eaten anywhere.
 Wheat alone constitutes 23% of the world’s food.
 Remember that crop sameness makes us vulnerable.
-Think about Ireland’s potato famine?
-Ninety percent of Ireland’s potatoes were one variety.
+Think about Ireland’s potato famine; ninety percent of Ireland’s potatoes were one variety.

 And so what are we to do with this information?
 As a start, we might move forward with the understanding that when we plant a seed, or buy food with ingredients grown from seed, we are choosing an entire agriculture system.
 To deepen your understanding, pick up a book.
 I can recommend The Seed Underground as a place to begin.
 You might also look for inspiration.
 I think first of Martha’s Vineyard Island Grown Schools and the important work this group does.
 Check out The Hudson Valley Seed Library and Seed Savers Exchange online.
 Look for open-pollinated seed and heirloom seed when you make purchases for next year’s garden.
 Finally, keep an ear cocked; it’s my bet that seeds are where the conversation around food is headed.